riot/riot/doc/compare.md

 Admittedly this router comparison is a bit unfair because [react-router](https://github.com/rackt/react-router) has a lot more features.
 But the above chart clearly highlights the goal of Riot: to provide the most minimalistic API for the job.

-React ecosystem is more frameworky and favors larger API surfaces.
-The bigger alternative is more popular than [react-mini-router](https://github.com/larrymyers/react-mini-router) on the React community.
+The React ecosystem is more frameworky and favors larger API surfaces.
+The bigger alternative is more popular than [react-mini-router](https://github.com/larrymyers/react-mini-router) in the React community.

 # Polymer